Advance global policy and practice as a leader, scholar, or practitioner.

 Some coursework in this specialization provides a basic introduction in dispute resolution.
 Additional training and practicum is required to qualify for licensure or certification as a mediator in most states.

 This program of study is for students who hold a master’s degree in human services, counseling, social work, or psychology from an accredited university.
-To recognize your past academic progress, you may be eligible to apply previously earned credits toward your doctoral program, significantly reducing your time to completion and total cost.* Contact an enrollment advisor at 855-646-5286 for details.
+To recognize your past academic progress, you may be eligible to apply previously earned credits toward your doctoral program, significantly reducing your time to completion and total cost.1 Contact an enrollment specialist at 855-646-5286 for details.

 If you hold a master’s degree in a non-related field of study (any discipline other than human services, counseling, social work, or psychology) or a bachelor’s degree in any field of study from an accredited university choose Track II.